RoeJecc/web_project_4/README.md

 **Description**

 This web page is an exercise in HTML, CSS, and Javascript.
-This site is responsive with specific dimensions set for screen sizes of 1280px and 320px and includes a "Profile" section that can be edited through a modal.
-As well as a grid with photos and a toggleable "Like" button.
+This site is responsive with specific dimensions set for screen sizes of 1280px and 320px and includes a "Profile" section that can be edited through a modal, as well as a grid with photo cards.

 **Technologies**